 ID cards are sold to Cleveland Heights residents only.
-ID cars are $5 each and include a digital photo (similar to a driver's license).
+ID cards are $5 each and include a digital photo (similar to a driver's license).
 Each individual must be present to receive a card.
-Proof of residency must be shown at the time of purchase and can include one utility bill (or other pieces of mail, or printed receipts or invoices for those of you who have gone "Green"), in addition to a driver's license or photo ID.
+Proof of residency must be shown at the time of purchase and can include one utility bill (or other pieces of mail, or printed receipts or invoices for those of you who have gone "Green"), or a driver's license or photo ID.

-The Cleveland Heights Community Center is at 1 Monticello Boulevard, corner of Monticello and Mayfield.
-The Main entrance is on Monticello Boulevard.
+The Cleveland Heights Community Center is located at 1 Monticello Boulevard on the corner of Monticello and Mayfield Road.
+The Main entrance is off of Monticello Boulevard.

 During the two-rink season (generally late September to early March) the Adult Pickup Schedule is:

 Please note: both ice rinks will be closed from May through August, 2018 for extensive mechanical upgrades.